matmcreative/Employee_Analysis_SQL/README.md

 WHERE departments.dept_name = 'Sales';
 ```

-* List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
+* Query all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

 ```
 SELECT dept_emp.emp_no, employees.last_name, employees.first_name, departments.dept_name